 8th November 2014 – Welsh Cup 2nd Round

-This weekend was cup weekend all over the country with the FA Cup, Scottish Cup and Welsh Cup all taking place during the bonfire weekend.
+This weekend was cup weekend all over the country, with games in the English FA Cup, Scottish Cup and Welsh Cup all being played during the bonfire weekend.
 Despite the allure of other games being played on the other side of the border, there was only one game that I wanted to go and visit when it was drawn and that was the Flintshire Derby in the Welsh Cup.
-Mold Alexandra would be hosting my team Holywell Town in the second round of the Welsh Cup with both teams hoping and confident for a victory over their local rivals.
+Mold Alexandra would be hosting my team Holywell Town in the second round of the Welsh Cup, with both teams hoping and confident for a victory over their local rivals.

 On paper Mold Alex could have been considered slight favourites as they are currently playing in the second-tier Cymru Alliance and are a league above their local rivals in the Welsh football pyramid.
 Plus they were going into this cup game on some decent form after a less than impressive start to the season in the league.
 However Holywell are no pushovers despite their lower league placement and have become a team to avoid in the Welsh Cup over the past few seasons but certainly this season.
 This is due to them having a good record against Cymru Alliance teams in the cup but most importantly they achieved the historic achievement of becoming the first third-tier team to reach the semi-finals of the Welsh Cup (something which will never be forgotten by Wellmen fans) during last season’s cup campaign.
 In conjunction with the previous form, the Wellmen were top of the Welsh Alliance Division 1 and they still had a 100% record this season in all competitions going into the match, plus the squad still has a majority of players who played in last season’s cup run.
 Therefore confidence was high amongst Wellmen fans (and myself) that Mold would become another name added to the list of “cup scalps”.